simeonpashley/simeonpashley.github.io/_posts/2013-04-22-studio-policy-bible.md

 7.3.
 Keep desks reasonably tidy

 7.4.
-Don’t ‘store’ food / drink etc. anywhere but in the kitchen
+Don't 'store' food / drink etc. anywhere but in the kitchen

 7.5.
 Tea, coffee, sugar and milk will be provided by the company.
 Whoever uses the last of the milk will need to buy more (and claim cost